LUT-NN: Empower Efficient Neural Network Inference with Centroid Learning and Table Lookup: Evaluation

-\textbf{Accuracy} Table~\ref{tab:cnn_accuracy} and~\ref{tab:bert_accuracy} summarize the accuracy achieved by different methods.
-Remarkably, \sysname achieves comparable accuracy with the original models with only $2.03\%$ accuracy drop on CIFAR-10, $<5\%$ drop on the ImageNet, and \textasciitilde$3.3\%$ drops on GLUE, suggesting that \sysname empowers the possibility of unifying DNN inference by table lookups.
-In contrast, BNN and MADDNESS experience a significant accuracy drop.
-Specifically, BNN has $20\%$ accuracy drop on ImageNet, and MADDNESS only performs random prediction (\textasciitilde$10\%$ on CIFAR-10 and \textasciitilde$0.1\%$ on ImageNet).
+\textbf{Accuracy} Table~\ref{tab:cnn_accuracy} and~\ref{tab:bert_accuracy} summarize the accuracy comparison.
+Remarkably, to compare with directly applying \textsc{maddness}, \sysname can improve accuracy by 66\% to 92\%, achieving similar-level of accuracy with the original models. \sysname behaves particularly well on GTSRB ($\leq0.67\%$ difference), SVHN ($\leq0.67\%$ difference), CIFAR-10 ($\leq1.15\%$ difference), Speech Command ($\leq1.32\%$ difference) , and UTKFace (LUT-NN is even better).
+For the Speech Command task, LUT-NN can even improve accuracy by $1.98\%$ for ResNet18.
+Also for the UTKFace dataset, LUT-NN can even reduce MAE by at most 13.2\%.
+Expectedly, the accuracy difference for the more complex tasks, ImageNet and NLP, is a bit larger compared to the tasks above, with $0.9\%$\textasciitilde $2.42\%$ difference for ImageNet, and an averaged $1.9\%$ difference for NLP tasks.

+\textbf{Operator speedup} Fig.~\ref{fig:layerwise} shows the operator speedup selected from three models.
+The operator speedup for VGG11 ranges from $4.28\times$ to $5.43\times$ on ARM CPU, and from $3.82\times$ to $3.86\times$ on x86 CPU.
+The best speedup on BERT kernels are $12.5 \times$ (ARM CPU) and $10.3\times$ (x86 CPU).

-\textbf{Kernel speedup} According to Table \ref{tab:syscost}, the FLOPs of our proposed \sysname is $ND (K + M / V)$, and the FLOPs of a normal MM is $N D M$.
-The FLOPs reduction can be denoted as $ M / (K + M / V)$.
-We can observe that the \sysname kernel achieves lower computation costs when $M \gg K$ and $V \gg 1$.
-As shown in Fig.~\ref{fig:pixel6_resnet18} and \ref{fig:x86_cpu_resnet18}, the kernel speedup gradually improves as the layer index increases.
+BERT operators achieve higher speedups due to larger $M=768$ or $3072$, and longer sub-vector $V=32$.
+According to Table \ref{tab:syscost}, the FLOPs of our proposed \sysname is $ND (K + M / V)$, and the FLOPs of a normal MM is $N D M$.
+The FLOPs reduction by \sysname can be calculated by $ M / (K + M / V)$.
+Therefore, the reduction is particularly large when $M \gg K$ and $V \gg 1$.
+The kernel speedup gradually improves as the layer index increases for CNN models.
 The reason is that the number of output channels increases from $64$ to $128$, $256$, and $512$ as the layer index increases.
 The increased number of output channels $M$ contributes to the speedup in these layers.

-We observe that some kernels have smaller speedups in these two figures, and all of these layers are $1 \times 1$ convolutions.
-Compared with $3 \times 3$ convolutions ($V = 9$), currently we use shorter sub-vectors ($V = 4$) for $1 \times 1$ convolutions.
-It limits the speedup of these layers.
-The similar results can be also observed in ResNet20 (Fig. \ref{fig:pixel6_resnet20} and Fig. \ref{fig:x86_cpu_resnet20}).
-The first six kernels of ResNet20 are even slower than the baselines.
-The reason is $M=16$ for these layers, so \sysname has more FLOPs than the original kernels.
-BERT kernels achieve higher speedups due to larger $M=768$ or $3072$, and longer sub-vector $V=32$.
-The best speedup on BERT kernels are $12.5 \times $ (ARM CPU) and $10.3 \times$ (x86 CPU).